microsoft/Relationship-Mesh-Solution-Accelerator-with-MGDC-and-Azure-Synapse-Analytics/Deployment/Deployment.md

 1. Go to the Azure Data Lake Storage Account for your Synapse Workspace
 2. Go to the `Access Control (IAM) > + Add > Add role assignment`
 3. Now search and select the `Storage Blob Data Contributor` role and click "Next"
-4. Click "+ Select members", search and select your username and click "Select"
+4. Click "+ Select members", search and select your username and your adls-spn created in previous steps and click "Select"
 5. Click `Review and assign` at the bottom

 [Learn more](https://docs.microsoft.com/azure/synapse-analytics/security/how-to-set-up-access-control)